EB-5 Visa Complete Guide (2026): Investment Criteria, Timelines, and FAQs for Investors

 • Submit evidence of job creation and investment

-• Pay filing fee ($9,525)
+• Pay filing fee ($3,750 as of November 2025)

 Step 6: USCIS Review and Approval.
-USCIS will now:

 • Verify job creation and investment